brjdenis/VarianESAPI-EQD2Converter/README.md

 ## How to use the script

-To use the script, do this:
+To use the script do this:

 1. Run the script on the original plan.
 Define alpha/beta and click the button "Create plan...".
-2. When you see the message "Done!", close the script.
+2. A message windows will pop up.
+In most cases the first two scaling factors are equal, and the last one is 1.
 3. A verification plan will show up in the tree.
 This plan has no beams, only a (modified) dose distribution.
 4. You can use this plan to create plan sums etc.